zama-ai/concrete/docs/compilation/combining.md

 # Combining compiled functions

-In various cases, deploying a server that contains many compatible functions is important.
-By compatible, we mean that the functions will be used together, with outputs of some of them being used as inputs of some other ones, without decryption in the middle.
-It also encompasses the use of recursive functions.
+This document explains how to combine compiled functions in **Concrete**, focusing on scenarios where multiple functions need to work together seamlessly.
+The goal is to ensure that outputs from certain functions can be used as inputs for others without decryption, including in recursive functions.

-To support this feature in Concrete, we have two ways:
+**Concrete** offers two methods to achieve this:

-- using the `composable` flag in the compilation, when there is a unique function.
-This option is described in [this document](composition.md)
+- **Using the `composable` flag**: This method is suitable when there is a single function.
+The composable flag allows the function to be compiled in a way that its output can be used as input for subsequent operations.
+For more details, refer to the [composition documentation](composition.md).

-- using the Concrete modules, when there are several functions, or when there is a unique function for which we want to more precisely detail how outputs are reused as further inputs.
-This functionality is described in [this document](composing_functions_with_modules.md)
+- **Using Concrete modules**: This method is ideal when dealing with multiple functions or when more control is needed over how outputs are reused as inputs.
+Concrete modules allow you to specify precisely how functions interact.
+For further information, see the [modules documentation](composing_functions_with_modules.md).